lucasvtiradentes/esports-notifier/README.md

 ### Uninstall

-If you want to receive the daily emails, just go to the GAS respective project in the header dropbox menu select the `uninstall` function and then click on the `run` button.
+If you want to receive the daily emails, just go to the GAS respective project in the header dropdown menu select the `uninstall` function and then click on the `Run` button.
 By doing that, the GAS trigger responsable for running everyday the function will be deleted.

 <a href="#"><img src="./.github/images/divider.png" /></a>